-The Huntington Museum of Art has been a point of civic pride for residents of Huntington over the past six decades.
+The Huntington Museum of Art has been a point of civic pride for residents of Huntington for close to seven decades.
 It is widely recognized as the finest art museum in West Virginia and is the largest art museum within the central Appalachian region between Pittsburgh, Cincinnati, Louisville, and Richmond.
 The museum is located among the spectacular hills above Ritter Park, on a beautiful 52-acre site where art and nature blend in harmony.
 Visitors are constantly impressed that such a small city could be home to such an exceptional collection and extraordinary facility that includes walking trails, outdoor sculpture gardens, a lecture hall, art library, and conservatory.